-With the current rate of accelerated scientific and technological development there is an ever-increasing demand for improving the performance of sensing technologies and developing new solutions for issues that were not present before.
-In this regard, developing magnetic sensor technologies is significant due to their wide range of applications and their unique capabilities.
+With the current rate of accelerated scientific and technological development there is an ever-increasing demand for improving the performance of sensing technologies and also developing new solutions for issues that were not present before.
+In this regard, developing magnetic sensor technologies is of significant importance due to their wide range of applications and their unique capabilities.